Code-Institute-Submissions/oonyekpe-dogs-in-the-hood_MayResub/README.md

 ![image](https://user-images.githubusercontent.com/68662449/163660529-dab4b5ce-f558-4581-a722-2cf299dc605b.png)

-- Users to indicate by selecting each day of the week they are available by was of numbers for each day of the week:
+- Allow user to indicate each day of the week they are available by use of numbers for each day of the week:

 ![image](https://user-images.githubusercontent.com/68662449/163660593-be786953-dd6b-4ff3-93a8-22bbf1e512e9.png)